I love you, but...

 An extraordinary love is …

-… a palpable love that continues to grow and deepen through good times and bad — rather than fading or stagnating as often happens
+… a palpable love that continues to grow and deepen — rather than fading or stagnating over time

-… the fertile soil in which you both flourish as individuals and in your togetherness — rather than feeling stymied by unresolved differences
+… the fertile soil in which you both flourish as individuals and in your togetherness — rather than being limited by unresolved challenges

 A Handful of Proven Skills Make All the Difference